 The articles on Seeking Alpha, written by contributors, cover a wide range of investment asset types from stocks and ETFs to commodities and cryptocurrencies.

-On the other hand, the Motley Fool, founded by Tom and David Gardner, is a financial and investing advice company that has been around for almost 30 years.
+On the other hand, the Motley Fool is a financial publisher that has been around for almost 30 years.

 Motley Fool is regarded as one of the leading financial websites for stock research and analysis.